daronphang/coding_resources/GO/interfaces.md

 // Reader represents any time from which you can read bytes type Reader interface {
-  // byte slice is passed as arg where Read() will push data into byte slice; original gets updated as it is a
+  // byte slice is passed as arg where Read() will push data into byte slice; original gets updated as it is a reference type
   // int is the number of bytes pushed to byte slice Read(p []byte) (n int, err error)
 }